 16. Clove Oil

-Make your own natural insecticide by mixing a few drops of clove oil with a quart of water.
+Clove oil repels ants.
+As such, you can make your own natural insecticide by mixing 30 drops of clove oil with a quart of water.

-Spray the solution on nests or on areas where they will have contact.
+Spray the solution on large ant hills in your yard or on areas where the pests will have contact.

 17. Bay Leaves